 4.11.
-Additional Requirements for Coordination with County Child Welfare Workers for Members Involved in the Child Welfare System Served by LME/MCOs and Tailored Plans.

-The assigned organization providing Tailored Care Management for members in foster care/adoption assistance and former foster youth served by LME/MCOs / Tailored Plans must coordinate with the member's County Child Welfare Worker through an initial meeting and regular quarterly meetings (in-person, by video, or telephonic).
-The requirements in this section also apply for members in foster care/adoption assistance and former foster youth served by LME/MCOs / Tailored Plans enrolled in the 1915(c) Innovations waiver.
+Additional requirements for coordination with County Child Welfare Workers for members involved in the child welfare system served by Tailored Plans / LME/MCOs.
+The assigned organization providing Tailored Care Management for members in foster care/adoption assistance and former foster youth served by Tailored Plans / LME/MCOs must coordinate with the member's County Child Welfare Worker through an initial meeting and regular quarterly meetings (in-person, by video, or telephonic).
+The requirements in this section also apply for members in foster care/adoption assistance and former foster youth served by Tailored Plans / LME/MCOs must coordinate with the member's County Child Welfare Worker through an initial meeting and regular quarterly meetings (in-person, by video, or telephonic).
+The requirements in this section also apply for members in foster care/adoption assistance and former foster youth served by Tailored Plans / LME/MCOs enrolled in the 1915(c) Innovations waiver.50

 - For members enrolled in Tailored Care Management as of April 1, 2023, Initial meetings with the County Child Welfare Worker must occur within sixty (60) calendar days of launch, or earlier, if necessary, to appropriately manage the member's health care needs.
-For members enrolled after the April 1, 2023, initial meetings must occur within three (3) calendar days, or earlier, if necessary. - During the initial meeting, the assigned organization providing Tailored Care Management must: - Confirm that the member has received or has been scheduled to receive the DSSrequired initial seven (7)-day physical examination and thirty (30)-day comprehensive medical appointment, or work with the County Child Welfare Worker to schedule the appropriate appointments; - o Gather the following minimum information - DSS Child Health Summary Components, to the extent available; - Placement logs; - Member's family history and foster care placement status; - Immediate health care needs, including BH and Unmet Health-Related Resource Needs; - Member's medication history; - Child Maltreatment Evaluations, as applicable; - Key updates on member's permanency planning process; - Identification about whether there are any restrictions to communicating with the biological/adoptive parents, including termination of parental rights or court order restricting communication; and - Other information necessary for informing the care management comprehensive assessment and care planning processes - Establish ongoing processes and timeframes for the County Child Welfare Worker to share the DSS Child Health Summary Components, to the extent available; - Establish a schedule of regular check-ins between the care manager and the County Child Welfare Worker (at least quarterly and more frequently, as appropriate); - Identify health care services and health-related services (e.g., state-funded mental health, substance use services, housing supports, and other supports) that are necessary to support the member's biological/adoptive parents and promote reunification and develop a plan for the Child Welfare Worker to make necessary referrals, as necessary and appropriate; and
+For members enrolled after the April 1, 2023, initial meetings must occur within three (3) calendar days, or earlier, if necessary. - During the initial meeting, the assigned organization providing Tailored Care Management must: - Confirm that the member has received or has been scheduled to receive the DSSrequired initial seven (7)-day physical examination and thirty (30)-day comprehensive medical appointment, or work with the County Child Welfare Worker to schedule the appropriate appointments; - Gather the following minimum information - DSS Child Health Summary Components, to the extent available; - Placement logs; - Member's family history and foster care placement status; - Immediate health care needs, including BH and Unmet Health-Related Resource Needs; - Member's medication history; - Child Maltreatment Evaluations, as applicable; - Key updates on member's permanency planning process; - Identification about whether there are any restrictions to communicating with the biological/adoptive parents, including termination of parental rights or court order restricting communication; and - Other information necessary for informing the care management comprehensive assessment and care planning processes

-&lt;sup>47 The majority of members of the child welfare system will be served by LME/MCOs.
+50 The majority of members of the child welfare system will be served by LME/MCOs.
 Members of the child welfare system that are enrolled in the 1915(c) Innovations waiver will be served by Tailored Plans.